-The Florida state page provides you with a quick overview of issues relating to drug and alcohol addiction and FL drug rehab centers.
+The Florida state page provides you with a quick overview of issues relating to drug and alcohol addiction, Florida drug use statistics, and FL drug rehab centers.

 It should be noted that these pages are not intended as an academic reference.
 The data collected is from State and Federal sources.